cozy/cozy-calendar/README.md

 We assume here that the Cozy platform is correctly [installed](http://cozy.io/host/install.html) on your server.

 You can simply install the Calendar application via the app registry.
-Click on ythe *Chose Your Apps* button located on the right of your Cozy Home.
+Click on ythe *Chose Your Apps* button located on the right of your Cozy Calendar.

 From the command line you can type this command: